buildbotics/bbctrl-pcb/electronics/README.md

 This allows power and ground rails to be routed between schematics without mangling the names.
-Note, that as a consequence of this setting you cannot use ``net`` or ``netname`` attributes in any schematic modules that are used more than once with out having them all connected together.
+Note, that as a consequence of this setting you cannot use ``net`` attributes in any schematic modules that are used more than once with out having them all connected together.

 Set the library path in PCB to point to the local footprints folder.
 Use ``File->Preferences->Library`` in PCB to do this.